nolauren/workshops/dhtoolbox_aha2018.md

 Let's look at [an example](https://docs.google.com/spreadsheets/d/1ORRtnJBGXcMO7cbkLRz4abijVPNMYWdH6tqXrxDxnWg/edit?usp=sharing).
 Here we see a timeline developed by students in my Documenting 1960s America Class.

+And we have some issues!
+Let's take a look at:
+- 4: Blank
+- 45: Vietnam War (Link/ Multiple Photos Issue)
+- 46: The Other America (Link/ Google Images)
+- 54: Tet Offensive (Link/ No Link)

 *Strategies/ Challenges:*
 - Spelling!
 - Blanks means no data.